dnutiu/hotalert/readme.md

 ## Introduction
 hotalert is a command line tool for task execution and alerting.
 Tasks and alerts are defined in yaml files.

+A sample use case is to run it on PC or a Raspberry PI and get alerts on your mobile device when certain keywords apear in an URL.

 ## Installation

 **Snapstore**